The Best Graduate Degrees for Nonprofit Professionals

 - There is financial help.
 Research financial aid, scholarships, fellowships, and work-study programs.
 Try NASPAA’s website or general funding sites such as FAFSA, GradLoans.com, or FinAid.

 - The schools you apply to may offer work-study programs, graduate assistantships or scholarships.
 Often you must apply early for these programs so be sure to check your deadlines.

 - Be sure your program is accredited.
 Check for accreditation from the Association to Advance Collegiate Schools of Business (AACSB) and the National Association of Schools of Public Affairs and Administration (NASPAA)

 - Attend graduate school fairs.
 Idealist.org maintains a calendar of nonprofit focused graduate school fairs.

 - Follow your gut.
-The decision to go back to school is not an easy one, especially when studying for a non-traditional degree like an MPA or MPP.
+The decision to go back to school is not an easy one, especially when studying for a non-traditional degree such as an MPA or MPP.

 Can't Stop Working to Pursue a Degree?
 Consider Online Programs

 For people already working in the nonprofit world, it might not be possible to attend a traditional graduate program.
 Could an online graduate program be the answer?